cylammarco/WDPhotTools/README.md

 When using the `RBFInterpolator`, we strongly encourage the use of scipy 1.9+ which provides a speed gain of O(100) times.

+Please be aware of some incompatible version combinations of Astropy with numpy>=2.0.

 ## Documentation

 Documentation and more examples can be found at [Read the Docs](https://wdphottools.readthedocs.io/en/latest/).